stoll-jonathan/Sorting_Algorithm_Analyzer/README.md

 ### Sorting Algorithms
 This program implements and analyzes the performance of three sorting algorithms:
-1. Insertion Sort
+1. Bubble Sort
-2. Selection Sort
+2. Insertion Sort
-3. Merge Sort
+4. Merge Sort

 ### Data Analysis
 Each algorithm sorts the datasets twenty times each (ten for unsorted and another ten for sorted) for a total of 60 executions per algorithm.